Try to break-free from Old Trading and Investing Beliefs

 Of course, you should always make sure you are making the right capital investment for your commodity futures, forex, options or stock market trading and investing goals.
 With that said, some trading ideas may falsely indicate the stocks and commodity futures markets cannot be forecasted because trading patterns are random.
 Other old ideas may say you cannot make a success at trading unless you know market fundamentals of the market you plan to trade.
 And there's a dependence on popular indicators such as moving averages, bands, oscillators and related methods.

-Sure, those technical analysis indicators have their place in market analysis, I certainly find some of very useful, but they fall short of the ideal.
+3G Trading and 3G Network trade analysis indicators have their place in market analysis, I certainly find some real useful, but they fall short of being perfect.
 They are not all one needs to know, but many believe they are.
 That old idea has to go.
 If you hold fast to these old ideas, you are holding yourself back from reaching your full potential as a trader.
 False concepts and beliefs are negative ones; negative concepts and thoughts can be a big problem on the road to trading success by blinding your way.

 The world around us is bigger than we can imagine, with its many secrets waiting to be tapped by the individual not afraid to break the mode of adhering to old ideas and take some radical steps.
 Famous trader Mr. W.D.
 Gann was no doubt such an individual, and reading his material is only part of the psyche which made up Gann’s drive for trade perfection.
 He stepped outside the bounds of routine trading approaches and was richly rewarded.